(In Alphabetical Order by Title)

 Secondary Trauma, Compassion Fatigue, and Suicide: Risks to Law Enforcement and Service Providers Working in Sex Crimes Against Children

-The rate of suicide among law enforcement professionals working with this population has increased exponentially over the last five years, and now includes suicide victims from local law enforcement branches, the private sector, the United States Military, and the Department of Homeland Security.
+The rate of suicide among law enforcement professionals working with children who are victims of sex crimes has increased exponentially over the last five years, and now includes suicide victims from local law enforcement branches, the private sector, the United States Military, and the Department of Homeland Security.
 The purpose of this workshop is to provide an understanding of vicarious trauma, secondary trauma, and compassion fatigue in law enforcement and service providers working with children and individuals that have experienced sexual violence and/or sexual victimization.
 This training will make recommendations for understand the warning signs of burnout and coping skills to increase physical and psychological health, as well as job performance.

 Serving Male Domestic Violence Survivors in Shelter